Days: 0 - 5

 Day 2 (Monday - August 26) On Our Own

-On our final afternoon in Hamburg we decided to visit a very unique attraction...a WWII Flak Bunker.
+On our final afternoon in Hamburg we decided to visit a unique attraction...a WWII Flak Bunker.

 Friday, August 23, 2024

-2. We brought a Hamburg card for the two days we were on our own since it gave us full transportation and disounts for several of the sites we visited.
-Was it more cost effective...maybe?
+2. We brought a Hamburg card for the two days we were on our own since it gave us full transportation and discounts for several of the sites we visited.
+Was it more cost-effective...maybe?

 4. Subways in Hamburg operate on the honor system.
-That is to say, that you don't have to validate the ticket when you first use it.
-They are active from the time you buy it and good for 24 hours from that point.
-We were never asked to to prove we bought a ticket.
+That is, you don't have to validate the ticket when you first use it.
+Tickets are active from the time you buy them and are good for 24 hours from that point.
+We were never asked to prove we bought a ticket.

-5. In most station the platform for the subway in both directions was between the tracks so you simply to find the station you want and then pick you direction once on the plateform.
+5. In most stations, the subway platform in both directions was between the tracks, so you simply had to find the station you wanted and then pick your direction once on the platform.

 Friday, August 23, 2024